 Based on these statistics, the upper class can do whatever they want.
 Cost is not a factor.
-The middle class on average will be able to see one to three Broadway shows, if they’re good with their money.
-The working class has to scrimp and save, but they could feasibly see a show or two if they’re smart with their money.
+The middle class on average will see one to three Broadway shows, if they’re good with their money.
+The working class has to scrimp and save, but could see a show or two.
 The lower class doesn’t have this option, they need all of their money just to get by.
-This is obviously simplified, as there are a million factors that determine how a person will spend their money such as cost of living, medical bills, etc.
+This is obviously simplified.
+There are a million factors that determine how a person will spend their money: cost of living, medical bills, etc.

 When roughly half of the population is working or lower class, it seems that Broadway caters to the elite.
-Theater has changed drastically throughout its history, but it was originally meant for the common man.
+Theater has changed drastically throughout its history, but originally was for the common man.
 Theater evolved from tribal storytelling, imitation, and ritual which were platforms for instruction and remembrance.
-Over time the storytelling got more complicated and ornate with cycle/miracle plays from the Medieval Age which were used to teach the common population about religion.
+Over time storytelling got more complicated and ornate with cycle plays from the Medieval Age, teaching the common population about religion.
 Ancient Greek theater originated in the same way; the plays were often of a religious and ritualistic nature dealing with the Greek gods.
 Over time, theater evolved into a platform for political and philosophical expression as well as a platform for entertainment.
-All Greek citizens were allowed to participate and often did because plays were part of religious and seasonal festivals.
+All Greek citizens were allowed to participate and often did because plays were a part of religious and seasonal festivals.

-The Renaissance is really where we can see the transition start to take place from the common man to the elite in organized theater.
+The Renaissance is where we see the transition start from the common man to the elite in organized theater.
 The French court developed Ballet and masques which were for the elite to enjoy.
 In Elizabethan England, the elite had court entertainments or, when attending the theater, they got better seats (or got to sit at all).
-While elitism was still seen in Italy as well, the development of Commedia dell’arte was often performed on platforms or popular areas such as piazzas where all were welcome.
+While elitism was in Italy as well, Commedia dell’arte was often performed in popular areas where all were welcome.

 Jumping ahead to the turn of the 20th century with the development of Vaudeville, we see companies traveling through cities and towns.
 Vaudeville incorporated various itinerant amusements into a stable, institutionalized form centered in America’s growing urban hubs.
 At its height, Vaudeville played across multiple strata of economic class and auditorium size.
-Though, like with modern theater, there were different levels of theater that cost more to attend and gave you more notoriety to work at, one being The Palace Theater in New York City.
-Eventually, with the influence of the growing film industry, Vaudeville evolved into more of what we consider traditional show structure, that along with previously existing play and opera houses gave birth to the modern Broadway.
+Though, like modern theater, there were different levels of theater that cost more and gave you more workplace notoriety.
+One of these was The Palace Theater in New York City.
+Eventually, with the influence of the growing film industry, Vaudeville evolved into more of what we consider traditional show structure.
+That along with previously existing play and opera houses gave birth to the modern Broadway.

-The biggest change in theater for the modern common man is seen in the 20th century with the rise of Broadway.
+The biggest change in theater for the modern common man was the 20th century with the rise of Broadway.
 Being in the business myself, I understand how costly it is to put on a show of Broadway caliber.
-With production cost being so high, they depend on ticket sales more than ever to make a profit or at the very least break even.
+With production cost so high, they depend on ticket sales to make a profit or at least break even.
 This leaves half of the population generally unable to take part in Broadway.
 I’m no business or economic expert, so I don’t know what the solution to this problem is.
-While it’s not the same experience as going to the show live, perhaps Broadway could further utilize streaming services to show their proshots for a cheaper price.
+It’s not the same experience as going to the show live, but perhaps Broadway could further utilize streaming services to show their proshots for a cheaper price.